Carri with her three canine co-therapists: Noah, Ranger, & Hope.

 She has almost 25 years of clinical experience working within the systems of child protection/welfare, juvenile justice, mental health and the public school system.
 In her work, she has utilized the strength of the human-animal bond while working with a variety of people in a variety of settings.
 She has extensive experience working in the community with high-risk youth and their families.
 Carri is trained and utilizes evidenced based practices to include Cognitive Behavioral Therapy (CBT), Trauma Focused CBT, Motivational Interviewing and principals of Multi-Systemic Therapy.
 Carri is also trained in the Anicare-child treatment model that addresses the assessment and treatment of animal abuse.
 She also co-founded another business, Professional Therapy Dogs of Colorado, in which she trains mental health professionals who are interested in integrating animal-assisted practice into their work.

-She is the proud mother to three canines (Hope, Ranger, and Noah), four guinea pigs (Loaf, Newton, Wiley, and "Little Dude" Seuss), and two rats (Justice and Freedom).
+She is the proud mother to three canines (Hope, Ranger, and Noah), four guinea pigs (Pumpkin, Nugget, Kiera, and "Little Dude" Seuss), and three rats (Decker, Domino, and Blaze).